 - Nemesis: It's you against a spaceship full of aliens in this sci-fi horror board game.

 But what makes a great solo board game?
 Obviously, it has to be just as fun as playing it with other people (or, if it’s a one-player board game, as fun as playing any game with other people).
-But whether it's one of the best co-op board games or best beginner board games to play after Catan, it must also not feel like its solitaire mode is an afterthought, or that there’s something missing - especially in the case of experiences designed for multiple people, such as the best party board games to play with big groups.
+But whether it's one of the best co-op board games or beginner games, it must also not feel like its solitaire mode is an afterthought, or that there’s something missing - especially in the case of experiences designed for many players.
 Often, it will have an immersive theme that fits a solo character; it won’t ask you to handle too much in the way of dummy player actions; there will be minimal rule changes; and it won’t take forever to setup.

 So, whether you want to explore a distant land alone, defend a kingdom against demons, solve an Elizabethan mystery or just be the best scientist you can possibly be, here’s our pick of the best ways to board-game alone.